brettfazio/C-BinaryTree/README.md

-# C-BinaryTree
+# Common Data Structures in C.

-Binary Tree implemented in C
+My implementations of Common Data Structures in C.

-Methods included are: insert, search, depth, size, and print values in order.
+In Binary Tree, methods included are: insert, search, depth, size, and print values in order.